uoo723/DatabaseTermProject2017/rxjava2-jdbc/README.md

 -------------------------------
 A new exciting feature of *rxjava2-jdbc* is the availability of non-blocking connection pools.

-In normal non-reactive database programming a couple of different threads (started by servlet calls for instance) will *race* for the next available connection from a pool of database connections.
+In normal non-reactive databaseProxy programming a couple of different threads (started by servlet calls for instance) will *race* for the next available connection from a pool of databaseProxy connections.
 If no unused connection remains in the pool then the standard non-reactive approach is to **block the thread** until a connection becomes available.

 Blocking a thread is a resource issue as each blocked thread holds onto ~0.5MB of stack and may incur context switch and memory-access delays (adds latency to thread processing) when being switched to.
 For example 100 blocked threads hold onto ~50MB of memory (outside of java heap).